magento/merchdocs/src/customers/account-create.md

     Then, enter it again to **Confirm Password**.

-1. Click <span class="btn">Show Password</span> to see what password you are entering.
+1. If needed, click <span class="btn">Show Password</span> to view the password you entered.

 1. When complete, click <span class="btn">Create an Account</span>.